rrthomas/beetle/README.md

 byte-stream code designed for efficient execution which is binary portable between implementations.
 It has been implemented in C (for POSIX systems) and hand-optimised assembler (for ARM).
-The C implementation should run on any POSIX system; the assembler version runs the supplied Forth compiler at up to half the speed of the corresponding native code compiler and generates more compact code.
+The C implementation should run on any POSIX system; the assembler version runs pForth (see below) at up to half the speed of the corresponding native code compiler and generates more compact code.
 Beetle is designed to be embedded in other programs; a simple debugger has been written to demonstrate this ability.
 In the C implementation, all memory references are bounds checked.
 An I/O library is implemented; access to native code routines is also possible, allowing Beetle and C programs to call each other.

-This package comprises the definition of the Beetle virtual machine, a virtual machine specialised for the execution of Forth, an implementation in ISO C99 using POSIX APIs, and a full ANSI Forth compiler, pForth.
-Detailed documentation is in the doc directory;
-installation instructions follow.
+This package comprises the definition of the Beetle virtual machine, a virtual machine specialised for the execution of Forth, and an implementation in ISO C99 using POSIX APIs.
+Detailed documentation is in the doc directory; installation instructions follow.

 The package is distributed under the GNU Public License version 3, or, at your option, any later version.